dogweather/forkful/content/en/dart/html-and-the-web/parsing-html.md

 weight: 43
 ---

-## What & Why?
-Parsing HTML in programming involves extracting data from HTML documents.
-Programmers do this to interact with or scrape web content for information extraction, testing, or automation purposes, even when official APIs are not available.

 ## How to:
 Dart does not provide built-in support for HTML parsing in its core libraries.
 However, you can use a third-party package like `html` to parse and manipulate HTML documents.